 - Your healthcare provider will give you a shot of numbing medicine at the base of your penis.
 Your healthcare provider may give you another shot further up your penis.
 The medicine will keep you from feeling pain during your procedure but you will be awake.
 You may instead be given general anesthesia to keep you asleep and pain-free during the procedure.

 - Your healthcare provider will make an incision and cut away the foreskin.
-The edges of the skin will be closed with stitches that will dissolve.
+Your provider may close the edges with tissue glue or stitches that will dissolve.
 Petroleum jelly and a dressing will be placed on the area.

 What will happen after the procedure: